dotnet-ad/Mvvmicro/README.md

 ## Complementary tools

-Bellow, you will find a list of tools that can be used in combination with Mvvmicro to build mobile or desktop application projects.
+Bellow, you will find a list of tools that can be used in combination with **Mvvmicro** to build great mobile or desktop application projects.

 * [Autofac](https://autofac.org/) : Inversion of control.
-* [Wires](https://github.com/aloisdeniel/Wires) : View bindings from Xamarin.
+* [Wires](https://github.com/aloisdeniel/Wires) : View bindings for Xamarin.
 * [Refit](https://github.com/paulcbetts/refit) : Rest client implementation generator.
 * [LiteDB](http://www.litedb.org/) : Small embedded NoSQL database.
 * [Xamarin Plugins](https://github.com/xamarin/XamarinComponents) : Various abstractions for platform specific behaviours